 More Loans Mean Worse Terms

-This stems from the nature of borrowing money.
-Across all investment platforms, interest has a direct correlation with risk.
-Payday loans are no exception, though they often charge rates that are vastly disproportionate to the risk involved.
+Interest rates almost always have a direct correlation with risk.
+That’s just as true for borrowing as it is for investments.
+Payday lenders are no exception, though they often charge rates that are vastly disproportionate to the riskiness of their loans.

-As a result, if they’re even willing to take the risk of lending to you, they’ll charge you increasingly outrageous rates to justify their risk.
+Even payday lenders know that if you have one or more payday loans already outstanding, the risk that you won’t pay them back is extremely high.
+As a result, if they’re even willing to take the risk of lending to you, they’ll charge you increasingly outrageous rates to justify that gamble.

 What Happens If I Can’t Pay Back a Payday Loan?